jtomasetti/gamma-project_for_ptt_ss16/README.md

 # Usage:

-  To run the programm, just run https://github.com/jtomasetti/gamma-project_for_ptt_ss16_ass01/blob/master/ContributionJavaFXFlatCompany.jar.
+  To run the programm, just run ContributionJavaFXFlatCompany.jar of the GitHub-repo.

   To view the code import ppt_ss16_gamma_ass01.zip into e(fx)clipse.